mblayman/markwiki/markwiki/templates/MarkWiki/Features.md

 (\\) immediately before each square bracket.
 This will prevent MarkWiki from turning it into a wiki link.

+### Authentication

+By default, MarkWiki lets any anonymous user edit (and delete!) whatever they want.
+This enables teams to start up quickly if they do not care about controlling access.

+Some teams, however, would like to reduce the number of people who can edit the wiki, so MarkWiki makes it easier to enable user identification.
+When authentication is enabled, only logged in users will be able to create, edit, and delete wiki pages.
+See [[MarkWiki/Settings]] for more information.

 ### Wiki Sections

 A forward slash in a wiki link is used to group pages.
 MarkWiki takes advantage